 According to TechTerms, a digital asset “ascribes legal ownership and value to a digital file.”
 The key difference between a digital asset and a physical one is that (no surprise) digital assets are not tangible.
 Digital assets can be something that consumers can purchase but don’t fully “own,” like buying a song from an online vendor — a consumer can purchase a song to play on a personal device, but they do not ultimately hold the copyright or own the music.
 The digital assets that your company has are assets and materials that are digital only and are intangible, but are fully owned and controlled by your company.

 When it comes to your company, it’s crucial to take the time to understand what qualifies as a digital asset throughout your business — both internal and external.
 These can vary from photos of your company and products to workflows, apps, websites, and more.
-Here’s a breakdown on what you need to know about how to identify and protect digital assets.
+Here’s a breakdown on what you need to know about how to identify and protect digital assets — updated for 2022.

 What Are Digital Assets?